EXCHANGE RULE BOOK

 Number of Open Orders

-To ensure orderly exchange and system stability, Smart Valor AG imposes a cap on the number of simultaneously active orders that a client may place per exchange pair.
+To ensure orderly exchange and system stability, Smart Valor imposes a cap on the number of simultaneously active orders that a client may place per exchange pair.
 Once a client reaches this limit, any additional order submissions for that pair will be automatically rejected until the number of active orders falls below the permitted threshold.
 This limit helps maintain optimal system performance and fair access for all participants.

 Spread Price Protection

-Market Orders on Smart Valor AG’s platform are protected by a Spread Protection Mechanism.
+Market Orders on Smart Valor platform are protected by a Spread Protection Mechanism.
 The protection threshold is calculated from the first execution price of the market order.
 This threshold forms part of the platform’s price collar mechanism, which may be defined at the individual instrument level.
 If the remaining quantity of a Market Order would execute at prices beyond this collar, the order will be partially filled up to the permitted range, and any unfilled portion will be cancelled.
 This mechanism safeguards clients from excessive slippage, particularly in volatile or low-liquidity markets.

 Reference Price Protection